Exclusive: Tokyo has no 'Plan B' for Games despite coronavirus

 However, a London mayoral candidate’s suggestion that the British capital - which hosted the 2012 Summer Olympics - could take them again if needed drew sharp responses from Japan.

-(This story has been refiled to correct headline to “Tokyo” from “Japan”; fixes typo in paragraph 4).
+And in its latest statement on the issue, the IOC said preparations for Tokyo 2020 “continue as planned” and it had “full confidence” in authorities to take all necessary measures.

-Writing by Elaine Lies; Editing by Andrew Cawthorne
+Reporting by Ami Miyazaki; Additional reporting by Karolos Grohmann in Athens; Writing by Elaine Lies; Editing by Andrew Cawthorne